gluonhq/knowledge-base/content/javafx/packaging/_index.md

 --app-version ${APP_VERSION} \
 --vendor "Gluon" \
 --copyright "Copyright © 2021 Gluon" \
-"$@"
+--type ${INSTALLER_TYPE}
 ```

-If you want to test the bundle without creating an installer (and installing the installer),
+If you want to test the bundle without creating an installer,
-you can specify the type of the output to be a `app-image` as shown below:
+you can specify the `type` to be a `app-image` as shown below:

 ```
 $JAVA_HOME/bin/jpackage \